makrai/notes/brown2005-fewshot-gpt3.md

   * natural language inference tasks like the ANLI dataset, and
   * some reading comprehension datasets like RACE or QuAC
 * Figure 1.3, aggregates performance for all 42 accuracy-denominated benchmarks
-  * few-shot performance increases more rapidly [than zero~], demonstrating that larger models are more proficient at in-context learning
+  * few-shot performance increases more rapidly than zero~, demonstrating that larger models are more proficient at in-context learning
   * See Figure 3.8 for a more detailed analysis on SuperGLUE, a standard benchm
-* systematic study of “data contamination” – a growing
+* systematic study of “data contamination”
-  * problem when training models on datasets such as Common Crawl, which can potentially include content from test datasets .
+  * a growing problem when training models on datasets such as Common Crawl, which can potentially include content from test datasets .
 In this paper we
-  * minimal effect on most datasets, [but on a few datasets] it could inflate
+  * minimal effect on most datasets, but on a few datasets it could inflate
     * we either do not report results on these datasets or we note them with an asterisk, depending on the severity
 * we also train a series of smaller models